SuperOfficeDocs/superoffice-docs/docs/en/request/learn/howto/forward.md

 1. [Edit the message][2].

-1. Click ![icon][img2] in the toolbar and add any relevant documents as attachments to the request.
+1. Click <i class="ph ph-paperclip" aria-label="Attachments"></i> in the toolbar and add any relevant documents as attachments to the request.

 1. Click **Send**.
 The message is sent.